dschatel/Data-Structures-2015/Expression Evaluation/README.md

 Expression legally matched: true <br/>
 Enter symbol values file name, or hit return if no symbols => etest1.txt <br/>
 Value of expression = -106.0

+TO DO:

+Rewrite evaluation parsing algorithm to handle cases where subexpressions evaluate to negative numbers.